camunda/camunda-docs/docs/apis-tools/grpc.md

   int64 key = 1;
   // a list of deployed resources, e.g. processes repeated Deployment deployments = 2;
+  // the tenant ID of the deployed resources string tenantId = 3;
 }

 message Deployment {